 ‘Karl Rosenfield’ produces magnificent deep red to magenta flowers that fill the garden with fragrance.
 Hardy to zone 3 The Peony is an extremely long lived, hardy, shrub-like plant.
 Flowers are extremely showy, and foliage remains attractive throughout the growing season.

 Commonly called Beardtongue, this native plant is a perennial that is fully hardy to zone 3.
 Mature plants can be 2 feet tall and a foot and a half across.
-The shiny leaves are dark green/maroon and the undersides fully colored maroon as are the stems and flower stalks.
-It holds its color long into fall after most things have gone dormant.
-The beautiful upright stems of lipped tubular flowers are white to very light pink, and blooms in April to June and then re-bloom until frost if cut back.
+The shiny leaves are dark green/maroon and the undersides are fully colored maroon, as are the stems and flower stalks.
+It holds its color long into fall, after most things have gone dormant.
+The beautiful upright stems of lipped, tubular flowers are white to very light pink.
+Husker’s Red blooms in April to June and then re-blooms until frost if cut back when the first stalks start to go to seed.
 The white flowers have high contrast with the foliage so the plant is ideal for the moon garden.
-The plant has the best foliage color and blooms best I full sun but it can take some shade.
-It’s super easy to care for, just remove old foliage in spring and cuto ffe sed heads in fall if you don’t want self-sowing.
-It has many other benefits including being deer resistant, drought tolerant once established and attractive to bees, birds and butterflies.
+The plant has the best foliage color, and blooms best, in full sun, but it can take some shade.
+It’s super easy to care for, just remove old foliage in spring and cut off seed heads in fall if you don’t want self-sowing.
+It has many other benefits including being deer resistant, drought tolerant once established, and attractive to bees, birds and butterflies.
 Being the Perennial Plant Association Plant of the Year in 1996 is what brought this plant into the public eye and into our gardens.
 Penstemon means five stamens in Greek.$6.00

 This Lupine is native to western Canada and north western US.
 It was hybridized by Russell in the 1930’s by crossing with other species to get a wide range of colors, the Russell lupine is not the same as the plant that I have.
 The selection that I’m offering is mainly purple, but I occasionally get different shades of pink.
 Lupines prefer cool moist conditions, full sun to part shade.
 The flower spikes are 3-4 feet tall, rising above a cluster of compound palmate leaves.
 This plant is perennial and can live for many years in the right conditions.
 Although they do need moisture, they do best in a sandy soil.
 Here’s another benefit of the lupine; because they are in the pea family they fix nitrogen and can improve dry sandy soils.
 Some say that these plants don’t transplant well.
 I find this to be untrue.
 Small plants do very well as long as they are watered frequently after planting.
 Lupines are poisonous to livestock, but this is a benefit to those of us living in the woods, since deer won’t touch them.
 Lupines flower in response to day length which is why they bloom earlier, the farther north you are…interesting.